lily-peng/dough-cat/README.txt

 Hi!
-This is a Gameboy Advanced game I programmed in C using TONC.
+This is a Gameboy Advance game I programmed in C using TONC.

+Play by running DoughCat.gba with an emulator on your PC.

 Join Dough Cat, the twin of the famous Nyan Cat, traveling across the galaxy!